skip to main content

 SOAR

-Are the people in the Placement Supervision Group (PSG) decided by the Educational Supervisor?
+Are the people in the Placement Supervision Group (PSG) decided by the ES?

 Yes.
-The educational supervisor decides staff likely to be able to complete a PSG form and enters their emails into TURAS.
-The PSG process is then initiated later in block by the Educational Supervisor.
+The ES decides staff likely to be able to complete a PSG form and enters their email addresses into TURAS.
+The PSG process is then initiated later in the block by the ES .

 Is there a minimum number of members needed in the PSG?

-You can ask senior nursing staff, senior consultants, GPs, or other members of the multidisciplinary team.
-You as supervisor can also nominate yourself as a member of the PSG if you are working with the trainee.
-The PSG is driven by the supervisor and not the foundation doctor and the information gathered can help inform the end of placement report.
+While there is no minimum number of assessors in a PSG, it would be strongly suggested that at least 3 assessors were involved to allow triangulation of comprehensive feedback.
+The ES or CS can ask senior nursing staff, senior consultants, GPs, or other members of the multidisciplinary team.
+ES and CS can also nominate themselves as a member of the PSG if you are working with the Foundation doctor .
+The PSG is driven by the ES or CS and not the Foundation doctor and the information gathered can help inform the end of placement report.

-Should the foundation doctor have an input as to who to ask for PSG from?
+Should the Foundation doctor have an input as to who is included in the PSG?

-The PSG is initiated and sent out by the supervisor and there is an opportunity to change the names of the initial PSG group before you send out any tickets.
-The PSG should be completed in the post and not carried over to the next post.
-You should aim to get the PSG and TAB completed in post 1 and 2 which allows you address any issues in post 3 of each year of training.
+The PSG is initiated and sent out by the supervisor and there is an opportunity to change the names of the initial PSG before you send out any tickets.
+The PSG should be completed in post and not carried over to the next post.
+You should aim to get the PSG and TAB completed in post 1 and 2 which allows the Foundation doctor to address any issues in post 3 of each year of training.

-Yes, you can request for an additional TAB or PSG during the year; post 3 can be used as remediation.
-There are some posts which are set up for PSG e.g. in General Practice a foundation doctor will work directly with a group of trainers.
+Yes, you can request for an additional TABs or PSGs during the year; post 3 can be used as remediation.
+There are some posts which are set up for PSG e.g. in General Practice a Foundation doctor will work directly with a group of trainers.
 Foundation doctors can complete a TAB and PSG in the same post, but this will be dependent upon how the rotation is set up

 What do I do if I am nominated to complete a PSG Form?

-Please could I have more information about the summary narrative and our role in this?
+Please could I have more information about the summary narrative and CS/ES role in this?

-The summary narrative needs to be completed by ARCP submission date.
+The summary narrative needs to be completed by the ARCP submission date.

-The Summary Narrative is not pass/fail but formative; it is another form of reflection.
+The summary narrative is not pass/ fail but is formative; it is another form of reflection.

-Is there a minimum number of SLEs per block in new curriculum?
+Is there a minimum number of SLEs per block?

 No, there is no minimum number or mix of SLEs.
-The previous minimum of 5 has been removed, foundation doctors must demonstrate that they have completed/covered the curriculum so it is quality not quantity.
+Foundation doctors must demonstrate that they have completed/covered the curriculum, so it is quality not quantity.

 How do we flag up specific mental health/ psychosocial aspects of cases on Turas for the portfolio?

-The onus is on the foundation doctor to add the title of an SLE themselves and they can also link an SLE to various FPCs, but the consultant/educator will need to look at the portfolio content to ensure that the SLEs have covered all aspects of the curriculum.
+The onus is on the foundation doctor to add the title of an SLE themselves and they can also link an SLE to various FPCs, the consultant/ educator will need to look at the portfolio content to ensure that the SLEs have covered all aspects of the curriculum.

-We are looking for the Foundation doctor to look at the whole person/patient and that they have an understanding of social/mental health issue that may arise from a diagnosis or the person being in hospital/unwell.
+We are looking for the Foundation doctor to look at the whole person/ patient and that they have an understanding of social/ mental health issues that may arise from a diagnosis or the person being in hospital/ unwell.

 Who completes the end of placement report?

-End of placement reports are completed by the foundation doctors Clinical and Educational Supervisor (who will often be the same person, so they complete the combined report).
-All reports must be signed off and submitted ahead of your ARCP.
+End of placement reports are completed by the CS and ES (who will often be the same person, so they complete the combined report).

 Who completes the end of year report?

-The end of year report is completed by the foundation doctors FPD following the ARCP deadline date and after all evidence has been submitted including all supervisors' reports.
+The end of year report is completed by the FPD following the ARCP deadline date and after all evidence has been submitted including all supervisors’ reports.

 It seems a lot for new graduates.